SixLabors/docs/articles/imagesharp.drawing/index.md

 ```

 Build as normal after the file or property is configured.
 If the license is missing or invalid, the build fails with a clear error.
 You do not need to reference the licensing package directly; it is carried by Six Labors libraries.

+### How to Use These Docs

+- Start with the canvas model, because replay, state, and lifetime explain the rest of the API.
+- Use paths and brushes pages when geometry and styling decisions are still unclear.
+- Use text and image-processing pages when drawing must combine rich text, source images, clipping, and effects.
+- Use WebGPU pages only when the output target genuinely benefits from GPU-backed rendering.